 She earned both her M.Ed. and Ph.D. in reading education from the University of Virginia.
 She holds a K-12 reading specialist license, as well as a K-12 license in learning disabilities.

-Katy began her career at the secondary level teaching in an alternative school for students with disabilities.
+Dr. Sample began her career at the secondary level teaching in an alternative school for students with disabilities.
 After earning her master's degree in reading, she became a reading specialist.
-Katy taught reading at the elementary and middle school levels for five years as she completed her doctorate.
+She taught reading at the elementary and middle school levels for five years while completing her doctorate.

-Katy teaches courses in reading development, assessment, instruction, and intervention at Anderson University.
-In 2009-2010, Katy served on the state advisory board that assisted with the development of the Indiana Reading Framework and is currently a member of the State Literacy Team.
-When her schedule permits, she also works with area schools as a staff developer.
+Dr. Sample currently teaches courses in reading development, assessment, instruction, and intervention at Anderson University.
+Each year, approximately 50-60 area children receive tutoring and intervention services as part of her courses.
+In 2009-2010, she served on the state advisory board that assisted with the development of the Indiana Reading Framework and also helped to develop the Indiana Content Standards for Reading Educators.
+When her schedule permits, Dr. Sample also works with area schools as a staff developer.

 Her research and professional interests include early literacy, reading disabilities, response to instruction/intervention, developmental spelling/phonics instruction, and staff development.

-Katy lives in Anderson with her husband, Craig, and their three children.
+Dr. Sample lives in Pendleton with her husband, Craig, and their three children.